-In addition, if the market for technology stocks or the stock market in general experiences a loss of investor confidence, the trading price of our Class A common stock could decline for reasons unrelated to our business, financial condition or results of operations.
-The trading price of our Class A common stock might also decline in reaction to events that affect other companies in our industry even if these events do not directly affect us.
+In addition, if the market for technology stocks or the stock market in general experiences a loss of investor confidence, the trading price of our common stock could decline for reasons unrelated to our business, financial condition or results of operations.
+The trading price of our common stock might also decline in reaction to events that affect other companies in our industry even if these events do not directly affect us.
 In the past, following periods of volatility in the overall market and the trading price of a particular company's securities, securities class action litigation has often been instituted against these companies.
 This litigation, if instituted against us, would result in substantial costs and a diversion of our management's attention and resources.

 Recently, the stock markets in general, and the markets for technology stocks in particular, have experienced extreme volatility.
 The stock prices of many technology companies have declined significantly and in certain instances the declines have been unrelated or disproportionate to the operating performance of those companies.
-Furthermore, the trading price of our Class A common stock may be adversely affected by third parties trying to drive down the trading price of our Class A common stock.
-Short sellers and others, some of whom post anonymously on social media, can negatively affect the trading price of our Class A common stock and may be positioned to profit if the trading price of our Class A common stock declines.
-These broad market and industry factors may seriously harm the trading price of our Class A common stock, regardless of our operating performance.
+Furthermore, the trading price of our common stock may be adversely affected by third parties trying to drive down the price of our common stock.
+Short sellers and others, some of whom post anonymously on social media, can negatively affect the trading price of our common stock and may be positioned to profit if the trading price of our common stock declines.
+These broad market and industry factors may seriously harm the trading price of our common stock, regardless of our operating performance.

-A substantial portion of the outstanding shares of our Class A common stock (including shares of our Class A common stock issuable upon conversion of our Class B common stock) after this offering are restricted from immediate resale but may be sold on a stock exchange in the near future.
-The large number of shares eligible for public sale or subject to rights requiring us to register them for public sale could depress the trading price of our Class A common stock.
+A substantial portion of the outstanding shares of our common stock after this offering are restricted from immediate resale but may be sold on a stock exchange in the near future.
+The large number of shares eligible for public sale or subject to rights requiring us to register them for public sale could depress the trading price of our common stock.

-The trading price of our Class A common stock could decline as a result of sales of a large number of shares of our Class A common stock in the market after this offering, and the perception that these sales could occur may also depress the trading price of our Class A common stock.
-Based on 66,033,175 shares of our Class A common stock and 13,404,097 shares of our Class B common stock (after giving effect to the Reclassification, the Capital Stock Conversion and the Class B Stock Exchange) outstanding as of July 31, 2024, we will have 74,833,175 shares of our Class A common stock, 13,404,097 shares of our Class B common stock and no shares of our Class C common stock outstanding following the completion of this offering.
-The shares of Class A common stock that we are selling in this offering may be resold immediately.
+The trading price of our common stock could decline as a result of sales of a large number of shares of our common stock in the market after this offering, and the perception that these sales could occur may also depress the trading price of our common stock.
+Based on shares of our common stock (after giving effect to the Capital Stock Conversion) outstanding as of January 31, 2024, we will have shares of our common stock outstanding following the completion of this offering.
+The shares of common stock that we are selling in this offering may be resold immediately.
 The remaining shares of our capital stock will become available for sale under the terms of market standoff provisions in agreements with us, and lock-up agreements entered into between the holders of those shares and the underwriters of this offering.

-Our executive officers, directors and the holders of a substantial majority of our capital stock and securities convertible into or exchangeable for our capital stock have entered into lock-up agreements with the underwriters of this offering under which they have agreed, subject to specific exceptions, not to dispose of or hedge any of our capital stock for 180 days following the date of this prospectus.
+Our executive officers, directors, and the holders of substantially all of our capital stock and securities convertible into or exchangeable for our capital stock will enter into lock-up agreements with the underwriters of this offering under which they have agreed, subject to specific exceptions, not to dispose of or hedge any of our capital stock for days following the date of this prospectus.
 We refer to this period as the restricted period.
-Our executive officers, directors and the holders of substantially all of our capital stock and and securities convertible into or exchangeable for our capital stock are subject to market standoff agreements with us under which they have agreed that, subject to certain exceptions, during the restricted period, they will not directly or indirectly dispose any of our capital stock.
 When the restricted period expires with respect to all or a portion of our shares, our security holders will be able to sell their shares in the public market.
 See the section titled "Shares Eligible for Future Sale" for additional information.